carolinamatosdacosta/Cappuh/README.md

 ☆ Perco tempo assistindo live

-☆ Minecraft player
+☆ Dona do CSMP!

 ☆ Editora

 ☆ And more!

 ![a](https://media.discordapp.net/attachments/734728994842345545/1103746874793529424/37_Sem_Titulo_20230221174551.png)